shaltiel/Real-time-Detection-NN-/README.md

 Once compiled the file can be found in the `externals` folder of the max-sdk install. <br>
 `inferdyn~.mxo` can then be brought into max.

+#### dylib files authorising

+In order to get the dylib files to work on macOS Catalina ( 10.15.6 ), the dylib files need to be accepted as verified.
+To do so, double click on them, and in Systeme Preferences -> Security And Privacy, allow them to be executed.

 ### Setting up the ONNX:
 1. First download the realtime dynamic libraries from onnx-realtime microsoft:     https://github.com/microsoft/onnxruntime/releases/tag/v1.1.0